harveynw/blokechain/README.md

 Transactions on blokechain would be valid on the Bitcoin network, apart from some subtleties in integer encoding, SIGHASH and the use of SHA-256 in place of RIPEMD-160.

 # TODO
-- Wallet command line access
-- Node server logic
+- RPC Node Communication
-- Miner logic
 - Implementing all of bitcoin script
-- OP_DAVE
+- Web Explorer